nathanshelly/.files/README.md

 ### the anti-pitch

 - 'mo code, 'mo problems - additional dependencies can cause headaches and add complexity or fragility that outweighs the benefits
 - no single dotfiles configuration is best for everyone - these dotfiles were written with my use cases in mind.
-They will hopefully work for yours (or at least the parts that do can be adopted for your own config) but they won't work for everyone's
+They will hopefully work for yours (or at least the parts that do can be adopted for your own config); they won't work for everyone's

 ### .files values